OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 - Excel Online
 - Excel for Windows (64-bit version 1810 or later).
 At present, Excel for Windows 32-bit may not work for all scenarios.
 - Excel for Mac (version 13.329 or later)
+Note that the custom functions feature is currently in preview and subject to change.
+It is not currently supported for use in production environments.
 ## Excel Online
 To use custom functions within Excel Online, login by using either your Office 365 subscription or a [Microsoft account](https://account.microsoft.com/account).